mjgasior/cracker-app/cracker-client/README.md

     SSL_CRT_FILE=fullchain.pem
     SSL_KEY_FILE=privkey.pem

 The `HTTPS=true` setting forces [Create React App](https://create-react-app.dev/docs/using-https-in-development/) to work in https.
+If you are using `cracker-proxy`, this setting should be deleted, because the SSL/HTTPS termination is being done there.

 ## Snippets: